carlosfigueira/iosOffline/Readme.md

 And add in its place the new one which you get after unzipping the file downloaded above (make sure the "Copy items into destination group's folder (if needed)" is selected).

-## Setting up CoreData
+## Setting up Core Data

-Like in the managed SDK, the offline support in the iOS Mobile Services SDK is implemented in a store-agnostic way - meaning that in you could use whatever persistent store you want as long as it complies with the `MSSyncContextDataSource` protocol.
+Like in the managed SDK, the offline support in the iOS Mobile Services SDK is implemented in a store-agnostic way - meaning you could use whatever persistent store you want as long as it complies with the `MSSyncContextDataSource` protocol.
 That is a fairly low level protocol, and we don't expect many people to implement their own data sources, so we're including in this preview one data source which is based on the [Core Data framework](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/cdProgrammingGuide.html).

 Since we're using this data store, let's prepare the application to work with Core Data.
 First, open the application target, and in its "Build phases", under the "Link Binary With Libraries", add the CoreData.framework